pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 **On cross-domain isomorphism.** The recurrence of similar structures across these domains reflects a shared mathematical origin — not independent empirical confirmations.
 All isomorphisms derive from the same underlying scaling law: interaction ∼ n², governance ∼ n, with collapse occurring when the ratio exceeds the governance capacity.
 The call-center, neuron, and governance systems are *projections of one scaling law* onto different observational planes (Level C, B, A respectively).
 Their convergence is self-consistency evidence for the shared law, not independent validation of distinct claims.
 The genuine empirical challenge — and what the Falsifiability section addresses — is finding observations that would distinguish the projections from each other or from simpler alternatives.

-The progression reveals that the Deficit-Fractal Governance (DFG) framework's core concepts — Vector Storm, Recovery Theory, buffer layers, and scale-invariant learning — are not arbitrary constructions but emerge naturally from first-principles analysis of how hierarchical systems learn, fail, and recover.
+The progression shows how the Deficit-Fractal Governance (DFG) framework's core concepts — Vector Storm, Recovery Theory, buffer layers, and scale-invariant learning — arise coherently within the document's stated modeling assumptions about hierarchical learning, failure, and recovery.

+> **Evidence-status note.** The list below mixes algebraic identities, conditional theorems, model-internal analytical results, numerical checks, cross-domain correspondences, and empirical hypotheses.
+An item’s inclusion in this summary does not assign it theorem or empirical-validation status; the status and assumptions stated in the source section govern.

+> **Lifecycle-scalability distinction (§19.10.7).** The framework's claimed difference from representative mean-field, localized-network, coordination-graph, and sparse-routing approaches is not a lower routine complexity bound by itself.
+The proposed contribution is to make the *validity and reconfiguration of the compressed structure* part of the governed dynamics: summary certification and revocation, interface-density drift, bounded reopening radius, Local/Global North Star repair, and structural promotion.
+This remains a comparative research hypothesis pending independent lifecycle benchmarks.

 The mathematical formalization (Sections 11–31) provides:
 1. A minimal ODE system with **proven state-space invariance** and well-posedness